-111. On February 22, 2018, Acting Deputy Director of the FBI, David Bowdich, held a press conference in which he acknowledged that "there was a mistake made."
+111. On February 22, 2018, Acting Deputy Director of the FBI, David Bowdich, held a press conference regarding the MSD shooting in which he acknowledged that "there was a mistake made."

-112. He further admitted that the purpose of the strong processes and protocols was to deal with and respond to tips, "it's just they were not followed."
+112. He further admitted that strong processes and protocols existed to deal with and respond to tips, "... it's just they were not followed."